aatxe/irc/README.md

 # irc [![Build Status](https://travis-ci.org/aaronweiss74/irc.svg?branch=master)](https://travis-ci.org/aaronweiss74/irc) #
 An IRC library in Rust.
-Subject to serious change.
-You can find a complex example [here](https://github.com/aaronweiss74/dnd).
-Simple examples and documentation coming soon.
+Just went through serious change.
+Unit tests, more features, and more examples coming soon.
+The existing examples should serve as a good basis.